Academic and Professional Training in Quantum Computing: The Importance of Open-source

 Extra information: Mitiq, unitary.fund/grants

-Ricky young
+Ricky Young

 qBraid

 Currently serves as an engineer and COO at qBraid.
-He graduated with a Bachelors in Eengineering Physics from Stanford with a focus in quantum science.
+He graduated with a Bachelors in Engineering Physics from Stanford with a focus in quantum science.
 Ricky has placed 1st in the Creative Destruction Lab hackathon alongside his teammates in SRRSA.

 Rycky Young